 BUT, training with a 28.5mm bar can actually be quite useful as a change-of-pace bar.

 There’s a reason the 28.5mm Texas Power Bar from Buddy Capps is widely considered one of the best power bars to ever grace the earth.

 Speaking of, the Lone Star Power Bar from Fringe Sport takes absolute direct aim at the Texas Power Bar.

 In this review, we’ll be getting up close and personal with the Lone Star Bar, just like Clint Eastwood in that dramatic quick-draw scene in ‘The Good, the Bad, and the Ugly’.

 Was that movie even set in Texas?
 I don’t know, but I’m running with it.

 let’s do this.
 Pew pew.

-The Lone Star Power Bar is Fringe Sport’s second powerlifting-dedicated barbell and I think it’s a nice improvement over their first.
+The Lone Star Power Bar is Fringe Sport’s second dedicated power bar and I think it’s a nice improvement over their first.

-It is $70 more expensive ($369 vs. $299), but that is likely due to this bar being made entirely in the USA, whereas the other is made in Taiwan.
+It’s more expensive, but that is likely due to this bar being made entirely in the USA, whereas the other is made in Taiwan.
 As is always the case with Fringe Sport, both bars ship free.